mitchellpalermo/Nightly-Checks/README.md

 Email: mpalermo@trinity.edu

 This project is meant to be used in conjunction with Google Sheets.
 The code here is being used from a google account that is a part of a Google for Education Enterprise group.
 So if your campus is not a google campus, this may not work for you.
+You'll see at the bottom a section to add a link it'll look like this `{add google forms link here}`.
+Replace that text and the brackets with the link to your google form that you've created.

 ## The program's purpose is to